brakmic/OpenBahn/README.md

 <a href="https://github.com/brakmic/OpenLok/blob/master/LICENSE">MIT</a>

-Deutsche Bahn® is a registered trademark of **Deutsche Bahn AG**. in Germany and/or other countries.
+Deutsche Bahn® is a registered trademark of **Deutsche Bahn AG** in Germany and/or other countries.